top of page

 Supporting Our Inipi!

-There are ways you can support our community Inipi allowing its sustainability and improvements:
+There are ways you can support our community Inipi allowing it's sustainability and improvements:

 - Financial donations will help us in many ways.